 When I first started thinking about freelancing as a digital project manager, I searched online for every freelancing guide I could find.
-I learned the importance principles of financial management, legal documents, and managing clients—but I was always looking for more.
+Most guides highlighted the importance of proper financial management, legal considerations, and client management—but I was looking for more.

-I felt that every guide out there was just a little too vague and not quite tailored for me, a soon-to-be freelancing digital project manager.
-After finding the answers to my basic freelance start-up questions, I realized I had created even more questions for myself.
-Sure, it’s great to know that I need to buy my own software, track my expenses, or market myself.
+Finding the answers to my basic freelance start-up questions only created more questions.
+Sure, it’s great to know that I need to buy my own software, track my expenses, and market myself.
 But how would I do that specifically?
 How do others do it?
-And what advice is there specifically for a freelance project manager?
+And what advice is there specifically for a freelance digital project manager?

 That’s where this guide comes in: the ultimate guide to getting started in freelance project management as a digital project manager.
 Instead of wasting time scouring the internet for the puzzle pieces of vague, non-industry specific advice, keep reading so that you can get started the right way as a freelance digital project manager.